Tax Tax Advice

 Selling a business is an exciting time.
 Unfortunately without proper planning there is a risk that after you die a large proportion of the proceeds might go to HMRC in the form of Inheritance Tax (IHT).

-The first £325,000 bequeathed by an individual, or £650,000 bequeathed by a married couple or civil partnership is currently exempt from IHT thanks to an allowance known as the Nil Rate Band (NRB).
+The first £325,000 per individual (or £650,000 for a married couple or civil partners) is exempt from IHT through the Nil Rate Band (NRB).
+This threshold is currently frozen until at least April 2028, which means more estates are being brought into the IHT net over time.
 Any non-exempt assets above the NRB are taxed at a rate of 40%.

 Fortunately, there are a number of measures you can take to minimise IHT.
 Most require forward planning and could have unforeseen ramifications.
 Therefore, you should always seek advice before proceeding with any of the strategies outlined below.